GentleZhu/Rspackage/README.md

 On Unix-like system, type `make` to build main(sample program).

-On other systems, Visiual Stdio/Xcode can directly build project on Rspackage.
+On other systems, Visiual Stdio/Xcode can directly build the project on Rspackage.

 The format of training validation and testing data file is: